philipdelff/NMdata/README.md

 NMscanData is very general, and should work with all kinds of models, and all kinds of other software and configurations.
-Take a look at [this vignette](https://philipdelff.github.io/NMdata/articles/NMscanData.html) for more info on the Nonmem data reader.
+Take a look at [this vignette](https://philipdelff.github.io/NMdata/articles/NMscanData.html) for more info on the NONMEM data reader.
 Then you will learn how to access the meta data that will allow you to trace every step that was taken combining the data and the many checks that were done along the way too.